pkardas/notes/books/nlp-book.md

 *Distributional hypothesis* - the link between similarity in how words are distributed and similarity.

 *Lemma / citation* form - basic form of a word. *Wordform* - inflected lemma.
-Lemma can have multiple meanings, eg. mouse might refer to a rodent or to a pointer, each of these are called word senses.
+Lemma can have multiple meanings, e.g. mouse might refer to a rodent or to a pointer, each of these are called word senses.
 Lemmas can be polysemous (have multiple senses), this makes interpretation difficult.
 Word sense disambiguation - the task of determining which sense of a word is being used in particular context.

 *Synonyms* - two words are synonymous if they are substitutable - have the same propositional meaning.

-*Principle of contrast* - a difference in in linguistic form is always associated with some difference in meaning, eg.: water / H2O, H2O - rather used in scientific context.
+*Principle of contrast* - a difference in linguistic form is always associated with some difference in meaning, e.g.: water / H2O, H2O - rather used in scientific context.

 *Word similarity* - *cat* is not a synonym of a *dog*, but these are 2 similar words.
 There are many human-labelled datasets for this.

-*Word relatedness* - (or association) eg.: *coffee* is not similar to *cup*, they shave ro similar features, but they are very related - associated, they co-exist.
-Very common kind of relatedness is semantic field, eg.: *surgeon, scalpel, nurse, hospital*.
+*Word relatedness* - (or association) e.g.: *coffee* is not similar to *cup*, they shave ro similar features, but they are very related - associated, they co-exist.
+Very common kind of relatedness is semantic field, e.g.: *surgeon, scalpel, nurse, hospital*.
 Semantic fields are related to topic models like LDa - Latent Dirichlet Allocation - unsupervised learning on large sets of texts to induce sets of associated words from text.
 There are more relations between words: hypernymy, antonymy or meronymy.

-*Semantic Frames and Roles* - a set of words that denote perspectives or participants in a particular type of event, eg.: *Ling sold the book to Sam* - seller / buyer relation.
+*Semantic Frames and Roles* - a set of words that denote perspectives or participants in a particular type of event, e.g.: *Ling sold the book to Sam* - seller / buyer relation.
 Important problem in question answering.

 *Connotation* - affective meaning - emotions, sentiment, opinions or evaluations.